CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 Melbourne's event runs December 4-6, 2026, also organised by Let's Play Games.
 If you can't make Adelaide, Melbourne gives you a second chance later in the year.

-Mark your calendars, start brewing your decks, and keep an eye out for badge sales.
-CommandFest Adelaide is shaping up to be one of the biggest MTG events Australia has seen in 2026.
-Use TCG Snoop to compare prices on Commander staples across Australian stores so you're ready to play when May rolls around.
+Tickets are on sale now β grab yours on TryBooking before they sell out.
+Start brewing your decks, and use TCG Snoop to compare prices on Commander staples across Australian stores so you're ready to play when May rolls around.